Follow us on LinkedIn to see future Client Alerts.

 A determination in favor of the nearly 90,000 sales representatives employed in the U.S. pharmaceutical industry could leave drug companies liable for billions of dollars in unexpected overtime pay obligations.
 Moreover, any determination by the Court regarding the outside sales exemption may affect multiple industries other than pharmaceuticals.

 The case is Christopher v.
 SmithKline Beecham, No. 11-204.
 The Court will likely hear oral arguments in the spring, with a decision expected by the end of June.
-Please contact Jason Murtagh or Mark Harbison with any questions.
+Please contact Mark Harbison with any questions.